 Eanswythe’s father King Eadbald offered no opposition to Christianity while his father was alive.
-When St Ethelbert died, however, Eadbald’s attitude changed.
+When Saint Ethelbert died, however, Eadbald’s attitude changed.
 Not only did he embrace idolatry, he also married his father’s second wife (Bede, ECCLESIASTICAL HISTORY OF THE ENGLISH PEOPLE Book 2, ch.
 1).
 While this practice was prohibited by Church law, it was quite common among the pagan royalty.

 About this time, King Sabert of the East Saxons (and a convert to Christianity) passed away.
 His three sons were pagans, and so idolatry returned to that territory as well.

-From her childhood, St Eanswythe showed little interest in worldly pursuits, for she desired to dedicate her virginity to God and to serve Him as a nun.
+From her childhood, Saint Eanswythe showed little interest in worldly pursuits, for she desired to dedicate her virginity to God and to serve Him as a nun.
 Her father, on the other hand, wanted her to marry.
-St Eanswythe told him that she would not have any earthly suitor whose love for her might also be mixed with dislike.
+Saint Eanswythe told him that she would not have any earthly suitor whose love for her might also be mixed with dislike.
 There was a high rate of mortality for children in those days, so she knew it was likely that at least some of hers would also die.
 All of these sorrows awaited her if she obeyed her father.
 The young princess told her father that she had chosen an immortal Bridegroom Who would give her unceasing love and joy, and to Whom she had dedicated herself.
 She went on to say that she had chosen the good portion (Luke 10:42), and she asked her father to build her a cell where she might pray.

 The king ultimately gave in to his daughter, and built her a monastery in Folkestone in Kent.
 While the monastery was under construction, a pagan prince came to Kent seeking to marry Eanswythe.
-King Eadbald, whose sister St Ethelburga (April 5) married the pagan King Edwin (October 12) two or three years before, recalled that this wedding resulted in Edwin’s conversion.
+King Eadbald, whose sister Saint Ethelburga (April 5) married the pagan King Edwin (October 12) two or three years before, recalled that this wedding resulted in Edwin’s conversion.
 Perhaps he hoped that something similar would happen if Eanswythe married the Northumbrian prince.
 Eanswythe, however, insisted that she would not exchange heavenly blessings for the things of this world, nor would she accept the fleeting joys of this life in place of eternal bliss.

-There are many stories of St Eanswythe’s miracles before and after her death.
+There are many stories of Saint Eanswythe’s miracles before and after her death.
 Among other things, she gave sight to a blind man, and cast out a demon from one who had been possessed.

-We know few details about the rest of St Eanswythe’s life.
+We know few details about the rest of Saint Eanswythe’s life.
 Following the monastic Rule, she prayed to God day and night.
 When she was not in church, she spent her waking hours reading spiritual books and in manual labor.
 This may have consisted of copying and binding manuscripts.
 The nuns probably wove cloth for their clothing, and also for church vestments.
 They cared for the sick and aged nuns of their own community, as well as for the poor and infirm from outside.
 Then there was the daily routine of cooking and cleaning.

-According to Tradition, St Eanswythe fell asleep in the Lord on the last day of August 640 when she was only in her mid-twenties.
+According to Tradition, Saint Eanswythe fell asleep in the Lord on the last day of August 640 when she was only in her mid-twenties.
 Her father King Eadbald also died in the same year.

 The monastery at Folkestone did not last very long after the saint’s death.
 Some say it was destroyed by the sea, while others say it was sacked by the Danes in 867.
-St Eanswythe’s holy relics were moved to the nearby church of Sts Peter and Paul, which was farther away from the sea.
+Saint Eanswythe’s holy relics were moved to the nearby church of Saints Peter and Paul, which was farther away from the sea.
 In 927 King Athelstan granted the land where the monastery had stood to the monks of Christchurch, Canterbury.

 On November 15, 1535 the priory was seized by the officers of the King, who plundered the church of its valuables.
-The shrine of St Eanswythe was destroyed, but her relics had been hidden to protect them.
+The shrine of Saint Eanswythe was destroyed, but her relics had been hidden to protect them.

 On June 17, 1885 workmen in the church discovered a niche in the walls which had been plastered up.
 Removing the plaster, they found a reliquary made of lead, about fourteen inches long, nine inches wide, and eight inches high.
 Judging by the ornamentation on the reliquary, it dated from the twelfth century.
 A number of bones were found inside, which experts said were those of a young woman.
 Today the niche is lined with alabaster, and is covered by a brass door and a grille.

 At first, the holy relics were brought out for veneration every year on the parish Feast Day.
 This practice ended when several parishioners accused the Vicar of “worshiping” the relics.
-Although St Eanswythe’s relics are no longer offered for public veneration, candles and flowers are sometimes placed before the brass door where they are immured.
+Although Saint Eanswythe’s relics are no longer offered for public veneration, candles and flowers are sometimes placed before the brass door where they are immured.